 See Museums, Heritage Neighborhoods & Old Souks in Sharjah

 The emirate of Sharjah has a character that is notably different from what I like to think of as the ‘busy-ness’ of Dubai.
 Sharjah is decidedly more traditional and the highlights here are cultural sights and attractions- think markets and mosques with beautiful Islamic architecture, sand-colored heritage buildings in the heritage district of Heart of Sharjah, that offer glimpses of life in the old days, and many many museums.
+If you have the time to stay a night, here’s my review of the Chedi Al Bait, Sharjah, a beautiful heritage property in the historic Heart of Sharjah district.

 Take this half-day tour to Sharjah from Dubai to visit sights such as King Faisal Mosque, the Sharjah Fort, the former residence of the ruling family, that was built in 1820, the Heritage Museum, and labyrinth souks where you can browse traditional clothing, gold, frankincense and more while sipping on a cup of warm karak tea.